 Intentional torts may also lead to criminal cases, but it does not prevent the victims from pursuing compensatory damages in civil courts.

 There are different elements of every claim, which may vary.
-However, there are a few things victims can assess to identify a possibility of a personal injury lawsuit.
+However, victims can assess a few things to identify a possibility of a personal injury lawsuit.

 Here are a few things you should think about to learn if you have a valid legal claim for intentional conduct: